ARMmbed/mbed-os-example-client/README.md

 5. Plug the ethernet cable to the board.
 6. Verify that the board communicates with the server.

-**Note:** You might need to open UDP port 5683 in your computer firewall for mDS to communicate with this example application.
+**Note:** You might need to open UDP port 5683 and 5684 in your computer firewall for mDS to communicate with this example application.

 ### IP address setup